Catalina Island Conservancy: Recreation

-The Conservancy operates such major annual events as the Conservancy Ball and Catalina: The Wild Side Art Show & Sale.
+The Conservancy operates annual events including the Conservancy Ball and Catalina: The Wild Side Art Show & Sale.

-The Catalina Island Conservancy operates out of offices in Avalon and Middle Ranch on the island and in Long Beach, CA on the mainland.
+The Catalina Island Conservancy operates out of offices in Avalon and Middle Ranch on the island and in Long Beach, California, on the mainland.
 It has a staff of 75 and is aided by a donor base and a volunteer force that contributes 25,000 man-hours per year.
-The business model provides that 100% of all donations to the Catalina Island Conservancy go to programs.